Assessment & Target Setting

 - Looked After Children (LAC)

-It should however be noted that due to the relatively small size of some of these cohorts meaningful comparisons are not always possible and data must be interpreted with care.
+It should however be noted, and is acknowledge by Ofsted, that due to the relatively small size of some of these cohorts meaningful comparisons are not always possible and data must be interpreted with care.
+We are in the fortunate position of being able to analyse data at the individual student level rather than focusing on groups of students.

 Moderation of assessments for each subject takes the following forms: